NeuroStar vs EXOMIND

 What's the resale value comparison between NeuroStar and EXOMIND?

 Used NeuroStar sells for $40,000-$80,000 on the secondary market.
-Used EXOMIND sells for Limited secondary market (too new).
-Resale values depend on age, software version, applicator condition, and remaining warranty.
+Used EXOMIND barely trades yet because the device was cleared in 2024.
+Resale values will depend on age, software version, coil condition, and remaining warranty.
 Devices with strong installed bases hold value better.
 Devices with active safety signals or declining manufacturer financial health depreciate faster.
 Resale value should be a factor in any device purchase, especially if practice plans might change in 3-5 years.

 NeuroStar vs EXOMIND: which is better for psychiatry practices in 2026?